osisoft/AVEVA-Adapter/shared-content/management/secrets/reference-secrets.md

 ]
 ```

-updates the secrets management configuration to add the following id and value:
+The secrets management configuration updates to add the following id and value:

+**Note:** The value `<clientsecret>` is encrypted before storing in the secrets management configuration.

 ```code
 {